nikitastupin/pwnhub/writings/if-condition.md

 # [DRAFT] The `if` condition

-The following patterns are interpreted as a string thus always equals to true.
+The following patterns are interpreted as a string thus always equal to true.

 ```yaml
 if: |